aalok-kumar-yadav/Design_Project/README.md

 TEST_IMAGE_PATHS = [ os.path.join(PATH_TO_TEST_IMAGES_DIR, 'image{}.jpg'.format(i)) for i in range(3, 8) ]
 ```

 And Result is look like:

 ![alt text](https://i.imgur.com/jRpVkpT.png)

-And now you have successfully created a custom object detector model own custom object.
+And now you have successfully created a custom object detector model for own custom object.